phpstreamserver/docs/docs/general/configuration.md

 ---

 # Configuration

-PHPStreamServer allows you to define settings at different levels of the application.
+PHPStreamServer allows you to define settings at various levels of the application.
-Configurations can be applied in the **Server** constructor, **Plugin** constructor, and **Worker** constructor.
+Configurations can be applied in the **Server**, **Plugin**, or **Worker** constructors.
-It is recommended to use named parameters when defining configuration options.
+It is recommended to use named parameters when specifying configuration options.

 ```php
 use PHPStreamServer\Core\Server;